 Voyez dès aujourd’hui la première rétrospective muséale dédiée à #COZIC: une exposition où vous pouvez toucher, sentir, traverser les œuvres! © COZIC/SOCAN (2019) #mnbaq #exposition #exhibition #exhibit #musee #museum #museumvisit #arts #artquebec #quebecart #interactiveart #quebeccite #macapitale #quebec #monmontcalm #quartierdesarts

 To the left of the main entrance, visit the Charles Baillairgé Pavilion to admire the modern art collections and exhibits, for contemporary art wander over to the stunning Pierre Lassonde Pavilion.
-The museum offers a variety of concerts, workshops, and activities, to find out more, visit their website.
+The museum offers a variety of concerts, workshops and activities, to find out more, visit their website.

-Neighbourhood: Old Québec City (Vieux-Quebec) – Located steps away from Basilica Notre-Dame de Québec and Séminaire de Québec, this small museum is a must for anyone wishing to learn more about Québec’s culture, as well as its religious history.
+neighbourhood: Old Quebec City (Vieux-Quebec) – Located steps away from Basilica Notre-Dame de Québec and Séminaire de Québec, this small museum is a must for anyone wishing to learn more about Québec’s culture, as well as its religious history.

 Visit the chapel of Séminaire de Québec (only accessible through the museum) to admire religious relics.
-Wander through exhibits on Francophone culture in North America, admire arts and handicrafts.
+Wander through exhibits on Francophone culture in North America, and admire arts and handicrafts.

 View this post on Instagram